Apiquet/Segmentation/README.md

 The full project is explained [here](https://apiquet.com/2021/01/03/segmentation-model-implementation/)

-In this repository is implemented three architectures:
+In this repository is implemented three architectures: VGG-16 + FCN-8 module, VGG-16 + FCN-4 module and U-Net.

-VGG-16 + FCN-8 module and VGG-16 + FCN-4: pre-trained weights from SSD300 implemented [here](https://github.com/Apiquet/Tracking_SSD_ReID) are used.
+The two models with VGG-16 as base network use pre-trained weights from SSD300 implemented [here](https://github.com/Apiquet/Tracking_SSD_ReID).
 Although the SSD300 is designed for object detection, its feature extractor can be reused in another task involving similar classes.
-The U-Net architecture has been implemented too.
 The related article at the top of this readme explains the implementations and compares training with and without transfer learning.
 It also describes how to parse raw data to train segmentation models.

-* FCN-8 architectures and some results:
+* FCN-8 architecture and some results:

 ![FCN8](imgs/fcn8.png)